AcalaNetwork/acala-subql-services/README.md

 #### 1. acala-transfers

 1. build all the user transfer records.
-2. statistics of daily transfer volumn.
+2. statistics of daily transfer volume.

 ### How To Add A Service